 When we got there, it was buzzing with tourists.
 The building was very colourful, not like the ones I was used to.
 It has three alters, five domes, three chapels and occupies an area of 8800m2.
 One of the many treasures it contains is the library.
 It has mostly some centuries old manuscripts and books that are invaluable.

 At the side, there are also cells, kitchens and chapels to house the monks.
 All the buildings of Rila monastery are decorated with scenes from the Bible.
 And it is all around a great destination for both the religious and the photography enthusiasts alike.

-We had been hiking for 5 days and were still excited as ever on the 6th day.
+We had been hiking in Bulgaria for 5 days and were still excited as ever on the 6th day.
 At the end of the day, hiking was what we came here to do.
 We must have spent 6 or more hours on the back of Mount Vihren.
 I got to admit that it got difficult at times.
 But, these peaceful; yet all powerful mountain ranges are going to be etched in my memory.
 So it is all worth it.

 It was already time to go on the eighth day and we got lift to the airport quite early in the morning.
 Compared to a week ago, I now had done a challenging trek in a place I had always dreamed of going to.
 I left knowing full well I will be back here again.

 We are sorry that this post was not useful for you!

 Let us improve this post!